fuzzylogicxx/fuzzylogic/posts/how-to-hide-elements-for-different-browsing-contexts.md

 // H5BP’s main.css: Hide only visually, but make available to screen readers.
-// Now includes Joe Watkins’s suggested updates (ref https://zellwk.com/blog/hide-content-accessibly/)
+// Now includes Joe Watkins’s suggested updates (ref https://zellwk.com/blog/hide-content-accessibly/ and https://github.com/h5bp/main.css/issues/12)
 // NB .a11y-only (meaning "for accessibility aids only" - credit @wilto) feels like a better class name than ".visually-hidden".

 .a11y-only {